rom1504/img2dataset/README.md

 * [laion-aesthetic](dataset_examples/laion-aesthetic.md) Laion aesthetic is a 120M laion5B subset with aesthetic > 7 pwatermark < 0.8 punsafe < 0.5
 * [laion-art](dataset_examples/laion-art.md) Laion aesthetic is a 8M laion5B subset with aesthetic > 8 pwatermark < 0.8 punsafe < 0.5
 * [laion-high-resolution](dataset_examples/laion-high-resolution.md) Laion high resolution is a 170M resolution >= 1024x1024 subset of laion5B
+* [laion-face](dataset_examples/laion-face.md) Laion face is the human face subset of LAION-400M for large-scale face pretraining.
+It has 50M image-text pairs.

 For all these examples, you may want to tweak the resizing to your preferences.
 The default is 256x256 with white borders.
 See options below.